BTSC ITI Instructor Syllabus 2026 – Complete Exam Pattern PDF Download

 • All questions are objective, multiple-choice questions in online mode.

-• The trade-specific portion carries 80% weightage, making technical knowledge crucial for success.
+• The trade-specific portion carries 80% weightage, making technical knowledge extremely important for success.

 BTSC ITI Instructor Syllabus 2026 – Section-wise